mikependon/RepoDB.NET/pages/classes/datareader.md

 It only contains one method named `ToEnumerable`.
 This method is pre-compiled AOT using `Linq.Expressions`.

-> This class is very high-performant and is very-efficient.
-It understands the schema of your database.
-It also reuses all the cache possibilities within the library during the extraction.
+> This class is high-performant and efficient.
+It understands and caches the schema of your database into the memory.
+It also reuses all the other caches within the library during the extraction to construct and generate the most-optimal AOT compilation.

 #### Extracting an Entities